5 things Nigerian Air should learn from Ethiopian Airlines

 The Ethiopian Airline’s ability to manage to grow its seat capacity by 177.7% in seven years is also one of the achievements that have placed it atop other national carriers in Africa.

-Owing to these achievements by the Ethiopian airlines, here are five things Nigerian Air can learn from Africa’s most profitable airline.
+Owing to these achievements by the Ethiopian airlines, here are five things Nigeria Air can learn from Africa’s most profitable airline.

-The Nigerian Air should ensure the management team is made up of professionals with a vast experience in running the airline.
+The Nigeria Air should ensure the management team is made up of professionals with a vast experience in running the airline.

 According to a report by Business Insider South Africa, Ethiopian Airlines’ current management team has over 421 years of airlines industry experience between them.